 In addition to video transitions, various types of audio transitions can be used in Premiere Pro.

-- Crossfade: A crossfade transition fades one audio clip into another.
+- Crossfade: Crossfades are smooth transitions that fade one audio clip into another.
 This is commonly used to smoothly transition between two pieces of dialogue or two songs.

 - Fade In/Out: A fade in or fade out transition slowly increases or decreases the volume of an audio clip until it can no longer be heard